kivatmojo/ECON_104/Project_1/README.md

 ```
 <img width="449" alt="Screen Shot 2024-03-15 at 18 29 04" src="https://github.com/kivatmojo/econ_104/assets/137433466/aa9c412f-1f41-4be2-a3a7-00081413584f">

 The correlation plot represents how each variable relates to each other.
-For example, “accousticness” and “liveliness” are negatively correlated which is consistent with what we hear in songs we listen to.
+For example, “acousticness” and “liveliness” are negatively correlated which is consistent with what we hear in songs we listen to.

-Another thing that we notice is how positively correlated a song being in apple playlists and spotify playlists are.
+Another thing that we notice is how positively correlated a song being in Apple playlists and Spotify playlists are.
 This means that the population is consistent with their playlist behavior across both streaming platforms.

 We see a high correlation between the number of songs the playlist is in and the number of streams.
 However, this is fine because streams is the responsive variable, and playlist is an explanatory variable.